 - Review T&E expense patterns.
 Individuals may submit higher expense vouchers during certain times of the month, or they may submit expense vouchers for the same amounts.

 - Ensure that your segregation of duties policies and procedures clearly define the roles of each employee within the T&E processing cycle.
-Policies should also identify the system access rights of each processor and are important for both automated and manual processes.
+Policies should also identify the system access rights of each processor and are important for both automated services and manual processes.